 Change as follows:

-(#3203)When association is not for a multi-link setup , theThe BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP might disassociates the STA due to inactivity.
+(#3203)When association is not for an MLD association (see 11.3 (Authentication and association)) (#6608), theThe BSS Max Idle Period element contains the time period a non-AP STA can refrain from transmitting frames to the AP before the AP might disassociates the STA due to inactivity.

-(#3203)When association is for a multi-link setup , the BSS Max Idle Period element contains the time period a non-AP MLD can refrain from transmitting frames to the AP MLD before the AP MLD might dis- associate the non-AP MLD due to inactivity.
+(#3203)When association is for an MLD association (see 11.3 (Authentication and association)) (#6608), the BSS Max Idle Period element contains the time period a non-AP MLD can refrain from transmitting frames to the AP MLD before the AP MLD might dis- associate the non-AP MLD due to inactivity.

 TGbe editor: Modify 11.2.3.16.3 as follows: (track change on)